What’s better than camping with a dog?

-Dogs should be on a parasite preventative year-round, but especially before spending an extended time outdoors.
+Dogs should be on a parasite preventative year-round, but especially before spending extended time outdoors.
 There are many parasites (incl. fleas, ticks, and mosquitoes that can spread heartworm) and many parasite preventative options out there, so talk to your vet early to figure out the best option for your dog.
 Also, it may be a good time to review how to safely remove a tick from your pet (or yourself).

 Tag and microchip

 For this reason, it’s important to have some form of identification on your dog, preferably more than one.
-Be sure to get your dog a collar and up-to-date ID tag so someone can find you if they find your dog.
+Be sure to get your dog a collar and an up-to-date ID tag so someone can find you if they find your dog.
 It’s also a good idea to get your dog microchipped, which is an easy, cost-effective way to identify your dog, should they get lost.
 If your dog is already microchipped, make sure your contact information is registered and up-to-date.

-Make sure your dog is comfortable relaxing in a portable crate or play area before your trip so you have a way to keep them close and safe while you are busy setting up camp, cooking, or other camping duties.
-You can also use a hands-free leash to keep them connected to you, or use a long lead and tether them in your campsite.
+Make sure your dog is comfortable relaxing in a portable crate or play area before your trip so you have a way to keep them close and safe while you are busy setting up camp, cooking, or doing other camping duties.
+You can also use a hands-free leash to keep them connected to you or use a long lead and tether them in your campsite.
 Never leave a dog unsupervised while tethered.

 If you have a dog that is quite the barker, consider whether they will make a good camping companion.
 Incessant and nuisance barking won’t be welcomed by your camping neighbors, and you might be spending all your relaxation time trying to manage this behavior.

 The most important things to train before you go camping with your dog: